keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

 Keptn v0.9.0 and later is installed using a Helm umbrella chart.
-This means that the Helm Chart that installs all of Keptn actually groups subcharts for individual components and you can install individual services without installing all of Keptn.
+This means that the Helm Chart that installs all of Keptn actually groups subcharts for individual components and you can install individual components without installing all of Keptn.

 Keptn is installed using the